 Then start the newly created service and check that it started.

+'''

-\$ sudo systemctl start phc2shm \$ sudo systemctl status phc2shm refclock SHM 0 poll 1 refid ptp
+$ sudo systemctl start phc2shm

+$ sudo systemctl status phc2shm

+'''

 Add the PTP time source to the chrony configuration which will read the shared memory region managed by the phc2shm service created above.